aiengineeringforgrandmas/gemini-prompt-engineer-toolkit/README.md

 * **Prompt Generation:** Craft effective prompts for a wide range of tasks, from creative writing to code generation.
 * **File Analysis:**  Gain insights from your data by uploading and analyzing CSV, TXT, Markdown (MD), and image files.
 * **Test Data Generation:**  Create synthetic datasets for fine-tuning your AI models, ensuring they perform optimally.
-* **Multi-Model Support:**  Choose from Gemini 1.5 Flash, 1.5 Pro, or 1.5 Pro Experimental to leverage different capabilities.
+* **Multi-Model Support:**  Choose from Gemini-1.5-flash-exp-0827 - Gemini-1.5-pro-exp-0827 - Gemini-1.5-flash-8b-exp-0827 Models to leverage different capabilities.
 * **User-Friendly Interface:**  Intuitive Streamlit interface makes the app accessible to both beginners and experienced users.